bruceravel/demeter/documentation/DPG/highlevel/config.rst

 Config object
 =============

-The Config object is a `singleton object <http://en.wikipedia.org/wiki/Singleton_pattern>`__ which is used to contain all of :demeter:`demeter`'s configuration parameters as well as providing an simple way for user-defined parameters to be stored and made available to the `templating system <dispose.html>`__.
+The Config object contains all of :demeter:`demeter`'s configuration parameters as well as providing an simple way for user-defined parameters to be stored and made available to the `templating system
+<dispose.html>`_.

 At start-up, :demeter:`demeter` reads the :demeter:`demeter`
-configuration files, then updates those values from the demeter.ini file, which is stored in :file:`$HOME/.horae` on unix systems and in :file:`%APPDATA%/demeter` on Windows systems.
+configuration files, then updates those values from the :file:`demeter.ini` file, which is stored in :file:`$HOME/.horae` on unix systems and in :file:`%APPDATA%/demeter` on Windows systems.

 To make the Config object readily accessible at all times in your program, the ``co`` method is a method of the base class and is inherited by all :demeter:`demeter` objects.
 Thus, given any object, you can :quoted:`find` the Config object like so:

 .. code-block:: perl